-The Joe Pool lakes is one of the major lakes in Texas that was built after intense years of major research and construction.
+The Joe Pool lakes are one of the major lakes in Texas that was built after intense years of major research and construction.
 The lake has several parks around it like Cedar Hill State Park and Loyd Park.
-These parks are full of activities and adventures for the visitors.
-In addition to the lakes they also have several camping sites in and around the vicinity.
+The lake park is a man-made lake park in Dallas Metroplex.
+The lake is 7750 acres in area and is known for its rich history and recreational activities.

 Phelps Lake is arguably the most popular lake for finishing among others in Dallas.
 Its abundance in Largemouth Bass, Catfish and Crappie make fishing the most popular activity in the lake.
 Not to mention, all the types of sunfish available in the lake.
 Other than fishing, Kayaking is another activity for which Phelps Lake is famous.
 It has its own Kayak lounge as well.

 Area : 14 acres